Packing Topological Minors Half-Integrally: Introduction

-The improvement of the author and Thomas \cite{lt} allows us to conclude that if a graph $G$ does not contain a subdivision of $H$, then some parameter of $G$ is ``nearly'' less than the corresponding parameter of $H$, so that an inductive argument can be applied.
-This theorem is also applied in their proof of a conjecture of Robertson on well-quasi-ordering \cite{l_thesis,lt_wqo}.
-It is also used by the author and Wood \cite{lw} to prove the existence of a linear upper bound for the clustered coloring version of Haj\'{o}s' conjecture on coloring $K_t$-topological minor free graphs.
+The improvement of the author and Thomas \cite{lt} on Dvo\v{r}\'{a}k's result allows us to conclude that if a graph $G$ does not contain a subdivision of $H$, then some parameter of $G$ is ``nearly'' less than the corresponding parameter of $H$, so an inductive argument can be applied.
+This theorem was also applied in their proof of a conjecture of Robertson on well-quasi-ordering \cite{l_thesis,lt_wqo} and the aforementioned result in \cite{lw}.

-Theorem \ref{half EP} further strengthens the results of Robertson and Seymour \cite{rs XVI}, Dvo\v{r}\'{a}k \cite{d} and the author and Thomas \cite{lt} mentioned above by showing that the same structure holds for graphs that do not half-integrally pack $k$ $H$-minors or $k$ subdivisions of $H$.
-Note that every graph that does not half-integrally pack one $H$-minor or one subdivision of $H$ does not contain an $H$-minor or a subdivision of $H$.
-We remark that such a strengthening does not immediately follow from the structure theorems for excluding $H'$-minors or $H'$-subdivisions by taking $H'=kH$, since the genus of $kH$ is larger than $H$ when $H$ is non-planar.
+Theorem \ref{half EP} further strengthens the aforementioned results of Robertson and Seymour \cite{rs XVI}, Dvo\v{r}\'{a}k \cite{d} and the author and Thomas \cite{lt} by showing that the same structure holds for graphs that do not half-integrally pack $k$ $H$-minors or $k$ subdivisions of $H$.
+We remark that such a strengthening does not immediately follow from the structure theorems for excluding $H'$-minors or $H'$-subdivisions by taking $H'=kH$, since the Euler genus of $kH$ is larger than $H$ when $H$ is non-planar.

 We include a proof of the strengthening of the result of the author and Thomas \cite[Theorem 6.8]{lt} in this paper.
 Results of Robertson and Seymour (\cite[Theorems (1.3) and (3.1)]{rs XVI}) and of Dvo\v{r}\'{a}k (\cite[Theorem 3]{d}) can be strengthened to graphs that do not half-integrally packing $k$ $H$-minors and $k$ subdivisions of $H$, respectively, in the same way.
 Since formally stating those theorems requires definitions of several notions that will not be used in this paper, we omit the details.